An introduction to JEE / J2EE web services

 Service Oriented Architecture represents the most complex application of the benefits of web services to real-world network architecture.
 Service Oriented Architecture describes an infrastructure in which consists of a group of web services that provide basic building blocks from which applications can be assembled, instead of a group of applications that encapsulate their own implementations of these functions.

-If you'd like more information about Service Oriented Architecture, and how Mule ESB can help solve your integration needs in a scalable, cost-efficient manner, check out the article "SOA from the Bottom Up: The Best Approach to Service Oriented Architecture".
+If you'd like more information about Service Oriented Architecture and how Anypoint Platform can help solve your integration needs in a scalable, cost-efficient manner, check out the article "SOA from the Bottom Up: The best approach to service oriented architecture".